Two independent fees, four destinations

 Rates and units

-All rates are u64s denominated in units of 1 / FEE_RATE_DENOMINATOR where FEE_RATE_DENOMINATOR = 1_000_000.
+All rates areu64s denominated in units of 1 / FEE_RATE_DENOMINATOR where FEE_RATE_DENOMINATOR = 1_000_000.

-trade_fee_rate is a fraction of swap volume.
-2500 ⇒ 0.25% of the relevant side (input or output, depending on creator_fee_on — see “Which side of the trade the fees are taken from” below).
+trade_fee_rateis a fraction of swap volume.2500⇒ 0.25% of the relevant side (input or output, depending oncreator_fee_on— see “Which side of the trade the fees are taken from” below).creator_fee_rateis a fraction of swap volume, taken separately from the trade fee.1000⇒ 0.10% of the relevant side.protocol_fee_rateandfund_fee_rateare fractions of the trade fee, not of volume.120_000⇒ 12% of the trade fee.

-Default parameters for AmmConfig[index=0] (the “standard” 0.25% pool) on mainnet, for reference:
+AmmConfig[index=0] (the “standard” 0.25% pool) on mainnet, for reference:

 | Field | Value | Effective percent |